Alpha-Atom/ip-project-server/README.md

 }
 ```
 The error codes are as follows, `1` indicates the username could not be found,
-`2` indicates that the password is invalid and `3` indicates the provided
+`2` indicates that the password is invalid and `3` indicates that the login
-authentication key was invalid.
+request was malformed.